 It’s not often that every one of an artist’s paintings is sold on the very first day of an exhibition, but that’s exactly what happened last month when Gongkan unveiled his most recent works at River City Bangkok’s RCB Photographers Gallery – making it quite clear that this cool 31-year-old is decidedly “hot” right now.

-Entitled ‘Pollution’, the show runs until October 4, 2020, and features eight paintings and one video piece by Gongkan, alongside a series of florals self-portraits by photographer Naraphat Sakarthornsap.
-In addition to these individual works, the pair collaborated on an installation centrepiece that incorporates vibrant purple orchids, as both artists have an affinity towards using flowering plants to illustrate certain themes in their artwork.
+Entitled ‘Pollution’, the show runs until October 4, 2020, and features eight paintings and one video piece by Gongkan, alongside a series of floral self-portraits by photographer Naraphat Sakarthornsap.
+In addition to these individual works, the pair collaborated on an installation centrepiece (pictured below) that incorporates vibrant purple orchids, as both artists have an affinity towards using flowering plants to illustrate certain themes in their artwork.
 So, why the decision to work together?